Contract agreement for

 Confidentiality is a means of providing you with safety, privacy and autonomy.
 The contract of your counselling sessions is confidential.
 As part of my (Peter Golder) professional development and ethical working, I attend regular clinical supervision where my work is discussed.
 When doing this I will not share your identity or any other details which could identify you.

 In the event that I believe it would be helpful to communicate with other professionals, I will speak to you first, to make you are aware of this and get your consent.
 The exception of this would be if you told me something that you or another had done or were intending to do, and this action was something I was legally or ethically obliged to disclose.
-In the unlikely event that this happens, I would inform you that I was going to discuss this with other professionals and would do so, with or without your consent.
+This relates specifically to if someone, and especially a child, is in serious danger of being harmed.
+In the unlikely event that this happens, I would inform you that I was going to discuss this with other professionals and would do so, with or without your consent, remembering that we are all bound by UK law.

 Sessions last for 50 minutes and will usually be at the same time and day each week.
 We will agree on there frequency between us on an ongoing basis.
 In some circumstances, with mutual consent, it may be that we choose to plan one of your sessions on another day of the week and at another time, in order to provide a flexible service when needed.